Afrikaner nationalism: Emerging conflicts

 During the 1960s a split emerged among the Afrikaner electorate over the issue of how to preserve a distinct identity in a multi-ethnic society: one faction insisted on preserving the national identity through strict isolation, while others thought that such barriers needed to be relaxed.
 Evidence of this manifested itself in the 1970 election as a radical splinter group from the National Party, the Herstigte Nasionale Party, got 3.59% of the vote compared to the National Party's 54.86%.
 The gulf widened further during the 1980s partly due to international pressure against apartheid.

-One notable Afrikaner nationalist organisation was the Afrikaner Weerstandsbeweging (AWB), a political and former paramilitary group.
+One notable Afrikaner nationalist organisation was the Afrikaner Weerstandsbeweging (AWB), a political party and former paramilitary group.
 The group had the support of an estimated 5–7 percent of white South Africans in 1988.
 The organisation was consumed with personal and militant scandals in the late 1980s and early 1990s which led to a diminished support.
 This organisation however, never garnered substantial Afrikaner support and which substantial support was retained by the National Party until its dissolution.

 In the 1990s the National Party acknowledged the failure of its ethnic project and under the leadership of F. W. De Klerk dismantled the political system set up from 1948.
 After apartheid, Afrikaner nationalism lost most of its support.

 After apartheid

+The most well known example of Afrikaner Nationalism after 1994 is the Afrikaner town of Orania in the Northern Cape, South Africa.
+The town was founded in 1991 with the explicit goals of preserving the Afrikaner culture, language and religion.
+Only Afrikaners are allowed to stay, live and work in Orania.